miko53/jinjac/README.md

 - robustness
 error and limit management (currently some limit in stack of token is not managed)

+- object management
+Separate parameter and ast object and add a object form for parameter (design improvement)

 ## Dependancies

 The library uses standard glibc library and need flex and bison to build.